germal/OpenCVB/README.md

 ![](media/7410ae7a79c21c3f20aef18ee58750aa.png)

-*In this multi-threaded version of the Gabor filter, the bottom left image is the result of the Gabor filter while the bottom right figure shows the 32 Gabor kernels used to produce the result on the bottom left.*
+*In this multi-threaded version of the Gabor filter, the bottom left image is the Gabor result while the bottom right figure shows the 32 Gabor kernels used to produce the result on the bottom left.*

 ![](media/cbabb4e31400daa77e482733a5b535f9.png)

 *Emgu applications are supported as well.
 Here the planar subdivision of the image is shown for a random set of points with Voronoi facets and Delauney triangles.
-Emgu interfaces, while based on OpenCV, are significantly different than OpenCVSharp.
+Emgu interfaces, while based on OpenCV, are significantly different from OpenCVSharp.
 For instance, the Emgu Mat is not the same as the OpenCVSharp Mat.
 Nonetheless, there is considerable ongoing investment in the Emgu APIs’ and they are fully supported.*